apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 #### JWT Auth

 The consumer then adds its key to the query string parameter, request header, or cookie to verify its request.
 For more information about `JWT Auth`, please refer to [APISIX jwt-auth](https://apisix.apache.org/docs/apisix/plugins/jwt-auth/).
+Also, we can using the `secretRef` field to reference a K8s Secret object so that we can avoid the hardcoded sensitive data in the ApisixConsumer object.
+For reference Secret use example, please refer to the [key-auth-reference-secret-object](#key-auth-reference-secret-object).

 :::note Need to expose API
 This plugin will add `/apisix/plugin/jwt/sign` to sign.
 You may need to use `public-api` plugin to expose it.